AY2425S2-CS2103T-T11-1/tp/docs/DeveloperGuide.md

 **Extensions:**

-* 2a.
+* 1a.
 System detects an error in the entered data.

-   * 2a1.
+   * 1a1.
 System requests for correct data.
-   * 2a2.
+   * 1a2.
 User provides new data.

-      Steps 2a1-2a2 are repeated until the data entered are correct.
+      Steps 1a1-1a2 are repeated until the data entered are correct.

-      Use case resumes from step 3.
+      Use case resumes from step 2.

 **Use case: UC02 -- Delete a Contact**

+**Preconditions:**
+* A non-empty list of persons is currently displayed to the user

 **MSS**

-1. User requests to list contacts
-2. AddressBook shows a list of contacts
-3. User requests to delete a specific contact in the list
+1. User requests to delete a specific contact in the list.
-4. AddressBook deletes the person
+2. AddressBook deletes the person.

     Use case ends.

 **Extensions**

-* 2a.
-The list is empty.

-  Use case ends.

-* 3a.
+* 1a.
 The given index is invalid.

-    * 3a1.
-System shows an error message.

-      Use case resumes at step 2.

-**Use Case: UC03 -- Link Contacts to NUSMods Timetable**

-**Actor:** NUS Undergraduate Student

-**MSS**
-1. User provides contact to link and link to timetable.
-2. System links timetable to contact, deleting the old timetable if any.
-3. System display the contact.

-   Use Case Ends.

-**Extensions**
-* 1a.
-System detects an error in link or contact (contact not found).

     * 1a1.
-System requests for correct data.
+System shows an error message and requests for a correct index.
     * 1a2.
-User provides new link and contact.
+User provides a new index.

-      Steps 1a1-1a2 are repeated until the link and contact is correct.
+    Steps 1a1-1a2 are repeated until the index entered is correct.

-      Use case resumes from step 3.
+    Use case resumes at step 2.

-**Use Case: UC04 -- Updating NUSMods Venue and Schedule**
+**Use Case: UC03 -- Link a contact to NUSMods schedule**

-**Actor:** NUS Undergraduate Student

-**Guarantees**

-- Old data will be deleted only if new data is successfully fetched and parsed.
+**Preconditions**
+* The contact to be linked exists, or the user is in the process of creating a new valid contact.

 **MSS**

-1. User requests to update data.
-2. System fetches new venue and schedule data from NUSMods.
-3. System deletes old venue and schedule data.
+1. User provides a contact and a NUSMods timetable link during creation or editing of the contact.
+2. System links the provided timetable to the contact, replacing any previously linked timetable if present.
+3. System displays the updated contact with the updated modules from the timetable.

    Use Case Ends.

 **Extensions**
-* 1a.
-System cannot connect to the internet.

-   * 1a1.
-System informs user that there is a connection problem.

-      Use Case Ends.

-* 1b.
-System checked that the old data is less than 24 hours old.

-   * 1b1.
-System informs user that data is unlikely to have changed.
-   * 1b2.
-System asks user if data should be fetched.
-   * 1b3.
-System fetches data if user insists and use case resume from step 3.

-      Use Case Ends.

 * 2a.
-There is an error when fetching or parsing data.
+Provided timetable link is invalid.
   * 2a1.
-System informs user to try again in a moment.
+System informs the user that the link is invalid and requests a new link.

-      Use Case Ends.
+  * 2a2.
+User provides a new link.

+    Steps 2a1-2a2 are repeated until the link entered is correct.

+    Use case resumes from step 2.

-**Use Case: UC05 -- Find Contacts Taking a Specific Module**
+**Use Case: UC04 -- Find Contacts Taking a Specific Module**

-**Actor:** NUS Undergraduate Student

 **MSS**